 Inform your local Texas insurance agent what is stored in the shed.
 If you’re only using it to store a few tools and gardening equipment, there is no point in maintaining a high-value policy that covers it.
 The home insurance policy should match the value of your property.

 If you store expensive yard equipment that is worth over $5k, then let the insurance agent know about it.
 This will help the insurance agent recommend more coverage for your home.
 Also, let the agent know if there is anything flammable stored in the shed.

-Call us today with questions about your insurance!
+If you are a Texas resident, Call us today with questions about your insurance needs!